Otis College of Art and Design (Otis Art Institute)

 - Fine Studio Arts

-Student and special services are available at Otis College of Art and Design, providing personal and academic assistance for students, which includes:
+Student and special services are available at Otis Art Institute, providing personal and academic assistance for students, which includes:

 - Career path counseling